-Moreover, director re-elections appear to impact a firm's real activities, even if the elections are not contested and the nominated directors end up being re-elected.
+Moreover, director re-elections appear to affect a firm's real activities, even if the elections are not contested and the nominated directors end up being re-elected.
 Fos et al. (2018) find that when directors are closer to getting re-elected, they are more likely to fire CEOs, presumably to persuade shareholders that they are being more diligent.
-Aggarwal et al. (2017) suggest that directors with low relative support are
+Aggarwal et al. (2017) suggest that directors with low relative support are more likely to leave the board, and if they stay, tend to move to less prominent positions.
+And Ertimur et al. (2018) find that when votes are withheld from directors, boards explicitly attempt to address shareholders' concerns.